ArchiveBox/docs/Configuration.md

 *Note: all assets required to render each page are still archived, `URL_BLACKLIST`/`URL_WHITELIST` do not apply to images, css, video, etc. visible inline within the page.*

+*Note 2:* I named these options poorly years ago when I added them and I plan to rename them to `URL_ALLOWLIST` & `URL_DENYLIST` in a future release.

 *Related options:*
 [`URL_WHITELIST`](#URL_WHITELIST), [`SAVE_MEDIA`](#SAVE_MEDIA), [`SAVE_GIT`](#SAVE_GIT), [`GIT_DOMAINS`](#GIT_DOMAINS)